AT&T WirelessSM

 A SIM card is a tiny card in your phone that stores information about your mobile identity, such as your phone number and wireless services.
 SIM cards help you securely connect to your wireless carrier to provide a network connection.
 Think of SIM cards as a key that connects your phone with cellular networks.

-SIM cards can be physical or digital (eSIM).
-If you buy a physical SIM card, you can swap it with an international SIM card from the country you’re visiting when you insert the new SIM inside your device.
-Keep in mind that switching to an international SIM will mean that your cell phone number from the U.S. will be unavailable until you switch back, and you’ll have to pay for that service separate from your U.S. wireless bill.
+SIM cards can be physical or digital.
+If your phone uses a domestic physical one, you can swap it with an international card from the country you’re visiting.
+Remember that switching to an international SIM will mean you won’t be able to use your cell phone number from the U.S. until you switch back.
+And, you’ll have to pay for the international service separately from your U.S. wireless bill.

 Note: If you’re a frequent traveler and are willing to budget for the additional cost, you can even buy an unlocked cheap device (for example, a flip phone) that you can bring with you on international trips.
 Take that unlocked phone with you and buy a local SIM card once you arrive.
 Insert it into your device and you’ll have a prepaid amount of credits to use for calls, texts, and data.
 Depending on the phone you buy, some advanced features (like 5G) may not work like they would on a smartphone.
 When you return home, just turn off the device until your next trip.

-In summary, you can get an eSIM if you want to pay for limited “credits” separate from your domestic unlimited cell phone plan—ideal if you’re not planning to use your device much during your travels.
-You’ll have to keep an eye out and limit your usage with the eSIM route to minimize any possible overage charges.
-But if you don’t want to worry about monitoring your voice, texts, and data usage, and want to use your phone overseas the same way you do back home, then the $12/day for AT&T International Day Pass is a better option.
+In summary, you can pay for an eSIM separate from your domestic unlimited cell phone plan.
+This may be ideal if you’re not planning to use your device much during your travels.
+You may have to limit your usage with the eSIM to minimize any possible overage charges, depending on the type of eSIM plan you bought.
+But, if you don’t want to worry about monitoring your voice, texts, and data usage, and want to use your phone overseas the same way you do back home, then the $12 per day for AT&T International Day Pass is a better option.

 What is AT&T International Day Pass and how do I activate it?